 Nitric oxide function diminishes as we age and leads to what is called functional aging.
 Normally, by the age of 40, our arginine/NOS enzyme system functions at around 50%.
 By the time we are 60, NOS is functioning at around 15%.

 How to enhance Nitric Oxide

 Among the causes of diminished nitric oxide production is the SAD diet, (Standard American Diet) made up of refined flours and sugars and hydrogenated fats, sedentary lifestyle, stress, medications like antibiotics, antidepressants, birth control pills, NSAIDs, PPIs, and exposure to pollution, toxins, and heavy metals.
 By improving these lifestyle factors along with supplementation and foods that enrich nitric oxide, we can reverse and slow depletion.

-In my clinical practice and teaching institute, I focus on treating mental health, cognitive performance, help people get off psychotropic medications, and prevent diabetes and dementia.
+In my clinical practice and certification programs, I focus on treating mental health, cognitive performance, help people get off psychotropic medications, and prevent diabetes and dementia.
 I recommend testing NO levels by using Berkeley Life salivary test strips.
 Once you obtain levels you can then provide supplementation with Berkeley Life nitric oxide supplements which complement a whole foods diet and lifestyle guidance.

 Want to learn more?
 I address Nitric Oxide in my certification course Nutrition and Integrative Medicine for Diabetes, Cognitive Decline, and Alzheimer’s Disease.
 I will also be sharing new research in blogs, a live Facebook interview, and a webinar over the next several weeks.
 Let me know of your interests.

 Aprehart-Treichel, J. (2011).
 Nitric Oxide Gene Variant May Affect Depression Risk.
 Psychiatric News. https://doi.org/10.1176/pn.46.9.psychnews_46_9_20_1.